developer-at-speer/stemsDAOMusicApp/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is the instructions on setting up your project locally.
+Below are the instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple steps.

 ### Prerequisites